Skills for Emotional Education and Development

 The program includes 1:1 individual skills training sessions with a CopeColumbia faculty member and teaches evidence-based principles and strategies that can improve self-awareness and self-regulation, which are critical tools that help us communicate effectively and manage conflict.
 The facilitator-guided program was developed by CopeColumbia psychologists and utilizes evidence-based principles and techniques.

-The 1:1 individual skills training sessions will include:
+The skills training sessions will include:

 • Education on emotions